 - hold current medical registration in Australia or New Zealand or be registered at the time of starting the placement

-- be employed for at least 0.6 full-time equivalent (FTE) in a suitable position and work at least 0.3 FTE in a clinical role
+- be employed for at least 0.5 full-time equivalent (FTE) in a suitable position

 - have a statement of employer support for the full placement period and for all required 2012 Fellowship Program workplace-based assessments

 - have nominated a supervisor who holds current accreditation as a RANZCP Supervisor at the time of starting the placement.

 Refer to the Applying for specialist assessment page for further information on the application and assessment process for the Partial Comparability Placement.